The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Introduction and statement of results

 \begin{problem} Given a hyperplane arrangement $\A$, is the characteristic polynomial of the algebraic monodromy of the Milnor fibration, $\Delta_{\A}(t)=\det(tI-h_1)$, determined by the intersection lattice $L(\A)$?
 If so, give an explicit combinatorial formula to compute it. \end{problem}

 Without essential loss of generality, we may assume that the ambient dimension is $\ell=3$, in which case the projectivization $\bar\A$ is an arrangement of lines in $\CP^2$.
-In Theorem \ref{thm:main0}, we give a complete (positive) answer to Problem \ref{prob:mfa} in the case (already analyzed in \cite{Di, DIM, Li}) when those lines intersect only in double or triple points.
+In Theorem \ref{thm:main0}, we give a positive answer to Problem \ref{prob:mfa} in the case when those lines intersect only in double or triple points.
+Despite its apparent simplicity, this case already poses quite a challenge.
+It was previously attacked in a number of papers, including \cite{Di, DIM, Li}, but only partial answers were obtained as a result.
+Our approach, though, provides a complete answer in this setting.

 As the multiplicities of those intersection points increase, we still get some answers, albeit not complete ones.
 For instance, in Theorem \ref{thm:main1} we identify in combinatorial terms the number of times the cyclotomic factor $\Phi_3(t)$ appears in $\Delta_{\A}(t)$, under the assumption that $\bar\A$ has no intersection points of multiplicity $3r$, with $r>1$, while in Theorem \ref{thm:2main1} we treat the analogous problem for the cyclotomic factors $\Phi_2(t)$ and $\Phi_4(t)$.